araichev/pyclub/README.rst

 1. Read about HTTP requests and the Requests library, and then install Requests.

 2. Play with the `Mapzen isochrone API <https://mapzen.com/documentation/mobility/isochrone/api-reference/>`_ enough to issue a successful GET request.
-You'll need a Mapzen API key for this, which you can `get from Mapzen here <https://mapzen.com/documentation/mobility/isochrone/api-reference/>`_, if you have a Github account, or you can use my API key, which you can get from me in person.
+You will need a Mapzen API key for this, which you can `get from Mapzen here <https://mapzen.com/documentation/mobility/isochrone/api-reference/>`_, if you have a Github account, or you can use my API key, which you can get from me in person.
 Heed the `rate limits <https://mapzen.com/documentation/overview/#mapzen-isochrone>`_ on the isochrone API.

 3. Extract all the train stations from the Auckland GTFS feed in the ``data`` directory.